-The Secretary prepares the business for a sitting and circulates its copy.
-The business for the day is transacted in the order in which it appears in the List of Business.
-The Speaker, however, has the prerogative to allow a business not included in the List of Business to be transacted in the sitting.
-In a List of Business for a private Members' day, no more than 15 Bills and not more than five Resolutions shall be set down unless the Speaker directs otherwise.
+The Secretary prepares the business for a sitting and circulates a copy, which is transacted in the order in which it appears in the List of the Business.4 The Speaker, however, has the prerogative to allow a business not included in the List of Business to be transacted in the sitting.
+In a List of Business for a private Members' day, such business shall be taken up in the following order: a.
+Bills to be introduced, b.
+Resolutions; c.
+Bills which have been introduced.5